 John Tarbell died in May of 1905.
 Annie Tarbell and her mother continued to live at 220 Commonwealth.

-Annie Tarbell continued to live at 220 Commonwealth.
-At some point prior to 1942, an additional story was added.
-She also maintained a home in Marblehead Neck.
+Annie Tarbell continued to live at 220 Commonwealth and also maintained a home on Marblehead Neck.
+She died in February of 1944.

-By 1945, 220 Commonwealth was the home of Robert Bigelow Chapin, Jr., a mining engineer, and his wife, Anne Claire (Malone) Dickens Chapin.
-They had been married in August of 1944 and 220 Commonwealth probably was their first home together.
+On January 2, 1945, 220 Commonwealth was purchased from Annie Tarbell’s estate by real estate dealer Howard S. Cosgrove, and on January 22, 1945, it was acquired form him by Robert Bigelow Chapin, Jr., a mining engineer, and his wife, Anne Claire (Malone) Dickens Chapin.
+They had married in August of 1944.
+By 1946, they had moved to 291 Beacon.

 In January of 1946, Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant filed for (and subsequently received) permission to convert the property from a single-family dwelling and doctor’s office into four apartments and a doctor’s office.
-Edna Grant did not own 220 Commonwealth and real estate dealer Thomas J. Diab was shown as her agent on the filings.
-Edna Grant was the former wife of Henry (Harry) Wells Candage, the widow of Everett John Lovejoy and Dr. William Martin Walsh, and the former wife of Wallace Edwin Grant.
+She was the former wife of Henry (Harry) Wells Candage, the widow of Everett John Lovejoy and Dr. William Martin Walsh, and the former wife of Wallace Edwin Grant.
+She lived in Reading and real estate dealer Thomas J. Diab is shown as her agent on the filings.

 In about 1951, Edna Grant moved from 470 Beacon to one of the apartments at 220 Commonwealth.